Kubernetes Course Labs

 Working with Pods

-In a production cluster the Pod could be running on any node.
+Production Kubernetes clusters have many nodes to run workloads, and the Pod could be running on any one.
 You manage it using Kubectl so you don't need access to the server directly.

 📋 Print the container logs.